elliohip/Data_Structures_Practice/algorithm_practice/Red_Black_Tree/README.txt

     + insert() - inserts an element using the insert helper method, or adds to the tree if empty
     - insert_helper() - inserts an element while keeping the tree balanced, rotating when needed

-    + delete() - deletes an element, while maintaining the balanced property
+    + remove() - deletes an element, while maintaining the balanced property